Dr. Quinn, Medicine Woman: Music

 William Olvis wrote the underscoring music for the series, except for a few episodes in season one (where he either alternated with Star Trek spin-off series composer David Bell, or co-scored with Bell) and the Revolutions movie.

-In the episode "For Better or Worse: Part 1", the folk song “I’ve Been Working on the Railroad” was played by the brass band; the song was not written until 1892.
+In the episode "For Better or Worse: Part 1", the 1892 folk song "I've Been Working on the Railroad" was played by the brass band.

 Casting

-Veteran actress Jane Seymour, labeled a mini-series "queen", was a last-minute casting choice for Michaela Quinn, having read the script only a day before production was set to begin on the pilot.
+Veteran actress Jane Seymour, labeled a mini-series "queen", was a last-minute casting choice for Michaela Quinn, having read the script only a day before production began on the pilot.
 She was instructed beforehand to review the script and make a decision of whether or not she felt the role was right for her, and, if so, that she truly wanted to commit to the strict contract Sullivan had demanded for the title character.
 The next day she began the wardrobe fittings for the series.

-In a 2015 feature on National Public Radio, Seymour said that she signed her contract for the show (including both the TV-movie/pilot and a five-year series commitment) because she had just discovered that her then husband/business manager had lost all her money and gotten her $9 million in debt.
+In a 2015 feature on National Public Radio, Seymour said that she signed her contract for the show, including both the TV-movie/pilot and a five-year series commitment, because she had just discovered that her then husband/business manager had lost all her money and gotten her $9 million in debt.
 She had told her agent that to avoid losing her house and to protect her two young children, she would do any TV project available, no matter what it was, and Dr. Quinn was the first one offered to her.

 Colleen portrayer changes

-There were various cast changes of minor characters during the series.
+There were cast changes of minor characters during the series.
 The most controversial change took place during the show's third season, when the character of Colleen Cooper was recast halfway through the year.
 Unlike the other actors, who signed five-year contracts with the show, Erika Flores was hesitant.
 She asked to be offered a contract of less than five years.
 Rumors circulated that Flores's father gave her an ultimatum to end the contract unless they offered her more money, or he would cut her off financially.
 Flores has denied such rumors, saying that she left the series for personal reasons and to pursue other opportunities.

 Beth Sullivan decided that she wanted the character to continue instead of being killed off or sent away.
 As a result, Jessica Bowman was cast as the new Colleen in Flores's place.
 Some of Erika Flores's fans were quite vocal in their anger over the change and wrote to CBS demanding to know why the actress had been replaced.
 The producers of the show felt that Jessica Bowman had the ability to successfully recreate the character on her own.